dev-vince/vincebase/README.md

 # vincebase
-Simple base made for MCP 1.8.8 with optifine sources
+Simple WIP base made for MCP 1.8.8 with optifine sources

 ill continue to update this in the future